ddikman/flutter-rerunnable-future-builder/README.md

 # using the future loader

+Shows how to reset the FutureBuilder with a new future.

 The future loader is an excellent way to easily handle the three render states of a an async operation:

 1. Loading